Get It On (T. Rex song): The Power Station version

 "Get It On" was covered by the Power Station in 1985.
-Their version – referred to as "Get It On (Bang a Gong)" in the US – was released as their second single from their debut album.
+Their version – referred to as "Get It On (Bang a Gong)" in the US – was released as the second single from their debut album.
 The track was a strong hit on the US Billboard Hot 100 chart, where the single peaked at number nine (one place higher than the original) in the summer of 1985.
 Meanwhile, in the UK, the song reached number 22 on the UK Singles Chart.

-When Robert Palmer heard that the other Power Station members had recorded demos of the song, he asked to try out vocals for it.
-Before long, the band had decided to record the entire album with Palmer.
-This single, along with "Some Like It Hot", became The Power Station's signature songs.
+The band was originally going to have a different guest vocalist on each song on their album and had brought in Robert Palmer first to sing a different song.
+When Palmer heard that the band had recorded a demo of "Get It On", he asked to try out vocals for it also.
+Afterward, the band then decided to record the entire album with Palmer.
+Model Caroline Cossey, who had featured in their previous video for "Some Like It Hot", appeared again, alongside American dancer/singer-songwriter Sara Carlson.

-On 13 July 1985, the Power Station (as well as Duran Duran), had a participation at Live Aid, on the Philadelphia concert, in which the band performed the song, this time with the British singer Michael Des Barres on vocals.
+On 13 July 1985, the Power Station, as well as Duran Duran, participated in the Live Aid Philadelphia concert and performed the song with British singer Michael Des Barres on vocals.
+The band, again with Des Barres on vocals, performed it in a cameo on the Miami Vice episode "Whatever Works".

-The female dancer featured in the video is American dancer/singer-songwriter Sara Carlson.

-The song also was performed live with Michael Des Barres on vocals, in the Miami Vice episode "Whatever Works", which featured all of the then-touring group in cameo roles.